-The Phillips Canyon Trail is an infrequently traveled trail, particularly to access Phillips Pass.
-Since most of it is tucked away in the forest, most would agree it’s not the most scenic trail.
-But what it lacks in scenery, it more than makes up for in solitude and silence.
+The 6 mile (one way) Phillips Canyon Trail is an infrequently traveled trail, particularly to access Phillips Pass.
+Since most of it is tucked away in the forest, most would agree it’s not the most scenic trail, but what it lacks in scenery, it more than makes up for in solitude and silence.

 Phillips Canyon Trail Description